Adam Driver's Weight Loss For

 "You’re so hungry and so tired at some points that there’s nothing you can do — you’re not adding anything on top of what you’re doing.
 You only have enough energy to convey what you’re doing, so it’s great," says Driver.
 "I can't control what's happening in scenes, but I could control when I ate food.
 And that visual part of the storytelling, I don't think I've ever taken it to the extreme before."

 "Great" would not be my word to describe spending my workday daydreaming of sandwiches.
-Starving yourself to the point where you feel physically incapable of doing anything other than perform actually sounds pretty horrible — not to mention dangerous.
+Starving yourself to the point where you feel physically incapable of doing anything other than perform actually sounds pretty horrible — not to mention dangerously unhealthy.

 The sad thing is, Driver is only doing his job — and will likely be praised by the press for achieving such a physically demanding task for the sake of performance.
 In the industry, men who choose to go to extremes for a role are often lauded as serious, dedicated actors — just look at how the world reacted to Jared Leto and Matthew McConaughey's Dallas Buyers Club weight loss.